RetellAI/n8n-nodes-retellai/README.md

 - Create web call may not make sense in this context...
 - LLM: Test all the aspects
 - Phone Number: Looks good.
 Test it.
+- Knowledge Base: Test all.
+GetAll and delete are working